Zoumana Bakayogo: Leicester City

 On 22 July 2013, the BBC reported that Leicester City had signed Bakayogo on a two-year contract following his release from Tranmere Rovers.
 Bakayogo made his début on 27 August 2013 in Leicester's 5–2 League Cup win against Carlisle United.
 However, he found his first team opportunities limited at the club, due to competition from Paul Konchesky and Jeffrey Schlupp.

 On 17 January 2014, Bakayogo joined Yeovil Town on a month-long loan deal as cover for the injured Liam Davis.
 Bakayogo made his Yeovil debut against Birmingham City, on 18 January 2014, in a 2–0 win but ruptured his anterior cruciate ligament after just 37 minutes and returned to parent club Leicester City.

-It wasn't until September when Bakayogo returned from injury, playing in the club's reserve match on 15 September 2014, in a 2–0 loss against Fulham U21.
+On 15 September 2014, Bakayogo returned from injury, playing in the club's reserve match, in a 2–0 loss against Fulham U21.
 But his return was short–lived when he suffered his anterior cruciate ligament injury, which required him to have surgery.
 This resulted in him out long term.